mieweb/docs/content/functions/system-administration/system-controls/secure-email-to-whitelisted-domain-s.md

 ## Permissions and Security

 Initially, the  {{% system-name %}} system must be setup with secure connection to other email domains.
 Work with your MIE Implementer and MIE developer for this connection.
 Once a secure connection between MIE and the  {{% system-name %}} system domain is established, the MIE Implementer or developer will set that domain into the system setting *Webchart*, *Email*, *Whitelist Domains* so the  {{% system-name %}} system knows which domains are setup as secure domains.
-You would never add gmail.com or those type of domains here in the system setting.
+You would never add gmail.com or those types of domains here in the system setting.
 MIE must establish a secure connection (via specific methods) to the domain you wish users to be able to email out to.

 ![](../secure-email-to-whitelisted-domain-s.assets/91566388fd1673a88963046de201bbc4.png)

 Lastly, the  {{% system-name %}} users must have security access to *securely email documents* if they are permitted to email out documents from  {{% system-name %}} to any whitelisted domains.

 {{% tip %}}
-This security permission is different than the security permission to email patients.
+This security permission is different from the security permission to email patients.
 This security setting is for being able to securely email documents/records from patient charts to others who use a whitelisted domain email address.

 ![](../secure-email-to-whitelisted-domain-s.assets/71173aa0c9b144a8d2dcc3106822ed6a.png)
 {{% /tip %}}